The CEO and Founder, Patricia McKinney

 Patricia expanded her Private Foundation Women In Transition and and founded "A Teens Dream Wish Outreach" a platform used to provide a safe and nurturing environment by which pre-teens/teens from all backgrounds can develop positive relationships, while being cultivated and empowered to discover their fullest potential, with the goal of becoming productive adults in society.

-She is now an Author an Autobiography called "Escaping the Belly of the Beast" My story of survival.
+She is now an Author an Autobiography called "Escaping the Belly of the Beast" My story of survival, and has opened her new Women In Transition Center located in Columbia, South Carolina.

 Truly Patricia’s life has been a miracle and she’s living proof that no matter what your life experiences have been, you can change through the power of God.

-One thing that she will always remember is that The Lord Jesus Christ Himself, saved her, set her free and delivered her, and her transformation is living proof.
+One thing that she will always remember is that The Most High God and His Holy Spirit saved her, set her free and delivered her, and her transformation is living proof.
 Patricia continues to honor God daily for bringing her out of darkness into His marvelous light.

 Miracles Do Happen